Special-K-s-Flightsim-Bots/DCSServerBot/plugins/scheduler/README.md

       "installation": "missions",
       "schedule": {
-        "21:30": "NNNNNYN",                   -- Missions start on Saturdays at 21:30, so start the server there "23:00-00:00": "NNNNNPN"              -- Mission ends somewhere between 23:00 and 00:00, so shutdown when no longer populated
+        "21:30": "NNNNNYN",                   -- Missions start on Saturdays at 21:30, so start the server there "23:00-00:00": "NNNNNPN",             -- Mission ends somewhere between 23:00 and 00:00, so shutdown when no longer populated
+        "settings": [                         -- Weather will change randomly "Winter Daytime",
+          "Summer Daytime"
+        ]
       },
      "onMissionStart": "load:Script/net/f10menu.lua"  -- load some lua in the mission on mission start }